Corona Road - Waterproofing and ground gas protection

 |Building type: Refurbishment

 ||Member: Delta Membrane Systems

-Anglia Property Preservation Ltd were first approach to assist on a damp proofing solution for the project.
+Anglia Property Preservation Ltd were first approached to assist on a damp proofing solution for the project.
 The project was to convert a former vehicle maintenance and repair workshop into a dwelling.
-The workshop was of a sold wall construction (brickwork), the roof had been removed and all internal walls were painted.
+The workshop was of a solid wall construction (brickwork), the roof had been removed and all internal walls were painted.

 Considering the nature of the property and the risk from ground gases, Anglia Property Preservation Ltd provided a specification combining waterproofing and ground gas remediation, as well as providing an insurance-backed installation guarantee.

 A cavity drain membrane system was chosen for the damp-proofing as it offered significant advantages over the cementitious coating systems on a property such as this.
 Old buildings are often built of masonry with lime mortar which may suffer small movement cracking over the years.
 This movement can sometimes be increased where alterations are carried out or cement slurry or multi coat render tanking systems are used thereby making them at a greater risk of a defect occurring and possibly allowing water penetration to occur.

 One of the main advantages of cavity drain membranes over cementitious systems is that they do not stop water at the point of entry, so hydrostatic pressure is not increased any more that it would be without a waterproofing system.
 Because the status quo is not altered, stresses are not induced in the substrate other than those which would be induced anyway.

 For this reason, it is often possible to retain substrates which would have to be replaced when using a cementitious system, and yet still comply with BS 8102:2009.
 The Delta system is an extruded HDPE membrane with 8/20mm studs, which allows water vapour (dampness) to move in all directions across the whole of the wall and floor surfaces, thereby achieving damp pressure equalisation.
 Weak spots are therefore eliminated.